mattparker/lamplighthelp/v0/3-1-0_People.markdown

 ### {{Org}}s

-can be used however you like: you may wish to keep a list of suppliers, or local schools, for example.
+can be used however you like: you may wish to keep a list of suppliers, or local schools, for example, or another organisation on your system, if you do volunteer brokerage.

 ### {{Volunteer}}s